istio/community/WORKING-GROUP-PROCESSES.md

 ### Be open

 The community design process is done in the open.
-Working groups should communicate primarily through the public working group meetings, through design documents in the working group’s folder, through GitHub issues, and GitHub PRs.
+Working groups should communicate primarily through the public working group mailing list and meetings, through design documents in the working group’s folder, through GitHub issues, and GitHub PRs.
 Avoid private emails and/or meeting when possible.

 ### Making decisions